No car? No problem! A leisurely train trip through Echigo-Tsumari

-A train journey through Echigo-Tsumari, where the first signs of spring are in the air.
+A train journey through Echigo-Tsumari, where you can sense the thawing snow.
 On this day trip, you can take your time enjoying the flavors of spring and local art while taking in the scenery of the countryside as it begins to bud.

 Details